Black Stone Minerals (BSM) Gains As Market Dips: What You Should Know

-Coming into today, shares of the partnership that owns mineral and royalty interests had gained 0.19% in the past month.
-In that same time, the Oils-Energy sector gained 2.43%, while the S&P 500 gained 7%.
+Prior to today's trading, shares of the partnership that owns mineral and royalty interests had lost 1.43% over the past month.
+This has lagged the Oils-Energy sector's gain of 0.95% and the S&P 500's gain of 3.6% in that time.

-Investors will be hoping for strength from Black Stone Minerals as it approaches its next earnings release, which is expected to be February 21, 2023.
-In that report, analysts expect Black Stone Minerals to post earnings of $0.41 per share.
-This would mark year-over-year growth of 57.69%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $151.81 million, down 15.39% from the year-ago period.
+Black Stone Minerals will be looking to display strength as it nears its next earnings release, which is expected to be February 21, 2023.
+The company is expected to report EPS of $0.41, up 57.69% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $151.81 million, down 15.39% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Black Stone Minerals.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 12.33% lower.
-Black Stone Minerals is holding a Zacks Rank of #5 (Strong Sell) right now.
+Black Stone Minerals currently has a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, Black Stone Minerals currently has a Forward P/E ratio of 8.4.
-For comparison, its industry has an average Forward P/E of 10.77, which means Black Stone Minerals is trading at a discount to the group.
+In terms of valuation, Black Stone Minerals is currently trading at a Forward P/E ratio of 8.68.
+For comparison, its industry has an average Forward P/E of 10.94, which means Black Stone Minerals is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report